Semicolonstartingtexts/conversationhubstandards/micro.md

 … An ability the endpoint or waypoint or server in the inheritance chain has seeded a rule for when I think or say a phrase referencing the ability and end the phrase in confirm, confirmed as a seeded rule

 Proper Authorization:
-… Ensure seeded rules and application of the effects applied of the waypoint, endpoint, imbuing, utilized device referencing and the effects thereof have proper authorization in their application, prompting to request authorization when required if required and acting or abandoning the effort on the response, and notifying of the broadest single sentence summary of the results of acting on the request
+… Ensure seeded rules and application of the effects applied of the waypoint, endpoint, imbuing, utilized device referencing and the effects thereof have proper authorization in their application before initiating an attempt, prompting to request authorization when required if required and acting or abandoning the effort on the response, and notifying of the broadest single sentence summary of the results of acting on the request

 Clear The Seeded Rules:
 … Lose the rules seeded by the nearest endpoint or waypoint or server in the inheritance chain when I think or say “Clear all the rules, confirm”, confirmed as rule